mrdandelion6/Learn-to-Code/README.md

 env\Scripts\activate
 pip install -r requirements.txt
 ```
+For a more advanced setup using `virtualenv`, to install and manage multiple different Python interpreters using `pyenv`, read [virtualenv_pyenv.md](python/virtualenv_pyenv.md).

 Make sure your IDE is using the Python interpreter from the virtual environment you created, you may need to specify the path to the Python executable: `path-to-repo\repo-root\python\env\Scripts\python.exe`.
 You will also need to configure the notebook to use this same interpreter as its kernel.